Data for Business

 What's included

-A comprehensive catalogue of data assets scored by commercial potential, uniqueness, quality, and regulatory constraints.
+A comprehensive catalog of data assets scored by commercial potential, uniqueness, quality, and regulatory constraints.

-A prioritised portfolio of monetization opportunities (direct, indirect, embedded) with market sizing, business models, and revenue projections.
+A prioritized portfolio of monetization opportunities (direct, indirect, embedded) with market sizing, business models, and revenue projections.

 Specification and prototyping of data products — APIs, datasets, insights reports, or embedded features — ready for market testing.

-Anonymisation, aggregation, and consent mechanisms that ensure data products comply with GCC and international data protection regulations.
+Anonymization, aggregation, and consent mechanisms designed to support compliance with GCC and international data protection regulations.

 Pricing models, distribution channels, partnership strategies, and launch timelines for external data products.